p-stevenson/etch-a-sketch/README.md

 # etch-a-sketch
-An attempt at making a browser based etch-a-sketch in with JS, CSS and HTML.
+An Etch-A-Sketchesque webapp written in Javascript.